S0lth/UIT_manager/Doc/HowTo/README.md

 $ dotnet ef migrations add init
 $ dotnet ef database update
 ```
+## Running the Project
+Once you have configured the projects to start, click the **Run** button in the top-right corner of Rider/VS Studio.
+This will launch all selected projects simultaneously, each in its own console window.
 ## Stopping the Project
 1. To stop all running projects in Rider/VS Studio, click the Stop button in the top-right corner.
 This will terminate all processes related to the running projects.
 2. To stop the Docker container, run the following command in the terminal: